srg-ics-uplb/srg-sp-searcher/README.md

 2. To allow upload set `app.config['ALLOW_UPLOAD'] = True` in `app/__init__.py`

 ## Running the app locally
-Useful for debugging and uploading.
+Useful for development and testing as well as uploading.

 1. `gunicorn -c gunicorn_config.py app:app`
 2. Open `http://127.0.0.1:5000` in browser